 Faith Family Hospitality (FFH), our overnight program, accommodates four guest families (up to 22 parents and children) at a time.
 Each family receives:

 - a private family room in which to sleep and keep possessions secure

 - packed snacks and lunch to go if desired

 - gracious hospitality and volunteer support from FFH member congregations

 Fifteen host congregations, each supported by a partner congregation, rotate each week to welcome FFH guest families into their buildings.
 Self-directed volunteer teams, following established FHN Guest and Host Guidelines, provide for the range of hosting duties.

 By housing four families each night, FFH has been able to double Fort Collin’s family sheltering capacity and expand support needed for families to become permanently stabilized.

-Transitional housing will allow those families with higher need, and yet demonstrating continuous progress, the extra time and support they need to ensure long-term self-sufficiency.
-FFH’s ability to provide the full continuum of care will also enable it to reduce waitlist times for its Overnight Shelter Program and thus reduce the trauma of family homelessness.
+Bridge housing will allow those families with higher need, and yet demonstrating continuous progress, the extra time and support they need to ensure long-term self-sufficiency.
+FHN’s ability to provide the full continuum of care will also enable it to reduce waitlist times for the Faith Family Hospitality program and thus reduce the trauma of family homelessness.